nothinbutnetapps/rewards-app/README.md

 ## How to run the app

-It's already linked with a DB in a Supabase project, so there's no need to spin up a local db instance
+Make sure you have a .env in the root directory providing the DATABASE_URL.
+If you use the url I've provided then it will be linked to a DB in a Supabase project, so there's no need to spin up a local db instance

 Just run the following:
 npm install